To continue on with my post on getting level during divorce, I’m offering working definitions of 3 of my favorite ability descriptors which are:

 Placeability is the likelihood that a person will actually access, secure and maintain work within his or her labor market, usually in a specific job or occupation.
 Placeability is affected by labor market conditions (outside of an individual’s control) and is partly about how in-demand the individual’s transferable skills are and how well she or he can present those skills.

 The dynamics of placeability include the availability of jobs in a certain geographic area; employer attitudes and policies, the evaluee’s age and culture; and specific occupational hiring requirements.
-I’ve had many years of work experience placing people and there are numerous variables!
+I’ve had many years of work experience placing people.
+Trust me, there are numerous variables!

 Here’s another rather important variable: